AmidBits/Flux/README.md

 # Flux

-As the name implies, this is an API of sorts, or rather a solution used for source file reference inside of other projects.
+As the name implies, this is an API and a solution used for source file reference inside of other projects.

 If using Visual Studio you can reference files external to your project, by editing the project file.
 E.g.: